DereWah/Skelegram/README.md

 		```
             on telegram message:
-                set {_mess} to event-telegrammessage #save received message in a variable
+                set {_mess} to event-telegram message #save received message in a variable
                 send telegram message {_mess} to event-telegramuser #echo their message
         ```
 </details>